after-the-sunrise/cryptotrader/README.md

 ## DISCLAIMER
 Use at your own risk, following the [LICENSE](./LICENSE).
-Author has no plan to provide specific support for individual configurations nor trading advisories.
+Author has no plan to provide specific support for individual configurations nor provide trading instructions/advisories.

 [travis-page]:https://travis-ci.org/after-the-sunrise/cryptotrader